 Types of real estate in Montenegro

-Buyers from England available in a great range of residential and commercial properties in different regions of the country.
+For buyers is available a great range of residential and commercial properties in different regions of the country.
 Especially popular objects in resort towns and villages located on the shores of the Adriatic sea.

 In the Montenegrin real estate market you can find many offers from owners on the sale of second homes and apartments in new buildings from the Builder.